Henry M. Crane: Crane & Whitman

-Before putting this new marine engine on its boat, Crane tested the motor and clutch at his shop for three weeks, using a pulley and brake in the place of a propeller.
+Before putting this new marine engine on its boat, Crane tested the motor and clutch at his shop for three weeks, using a pulley and brake in place of a propeller.
 This allowed him to simulate the strain the driveshaft would experience from the propeller.
 Factory testing also allowed the brothers to tune Clinton's new motorboat, the Dixie II, for a race in a week.
 In 1908, the Dixie II set the motorboat speed record of 31.03 knots or 35.74 statute miles, with designer Clinton steering and Crane acting as engineer.
 The engine achieved 220 horsepower with its true screw propeller with elliptical blades.

 The Dixie II would go on to win 105 races, including the Harmsworth Cup in 1908 and Gold Cup in 1908 and 1909.
 Motor Boat magazine noted, "Crane & Whitman seems to have brought forward a marine motor which is better than the best of the foreign manufacturers."
 Crane's Dixie engine brought his relatively unknown company renown in engine manufacturing.

 By 1908, Crane & Whitman had forty employees and announced that they had developed a new car for the 1908 season.
 The same year, Crane designed a new six-cylinder automobile engine.
 However, the factory closed in September 1908.

 Crane Motor Car Company

 Crane & Whitman became the Crane Motor Car Company on June 4, 1909, with Erickson replacing Whitman as the corporate agent.
 The Crane brothers continued to collaborate on speedboat designs.
 Their Dixie III (a retrofitted Dixie II) won the Harmsworth Cup and the Gold Cup in 1910, and Dixie IV won the Harmsworth Cup in 1911.
 Dixie IV also set an American speed record.

 In July 1911, Crane advertised for an expert tool maker for steady work and good wages.
 He released the Model 3 automobile in 1912.
-It had a six-cylinder, 563.7-cubic inch engine, giving the car an estimated 110 horsepower.
+It had a six-cylinder, 563.7-cubic-inch engine, giving the car an estimated 110 horsepower.
 This was followed by the Crane Model 4.
 Crane's cars were sold as bare chassis as the factory produced no bodywork.
 In 1913, a Crane chassis cost nearly $9,000 (equivalent to $ in 2023).
 Fewer than 65 Model 3s and 4s were completed.